hyling/kean.github.io/_posts/2017-07-10-api-client-in-swift.markdown

 }
 ```

-Let's define a couple of endpoints to see how it works in pratice:
+Let's define a couple of endpoints to see how it works in practice:

 ```swift
 extension API {